 Then paint your background white.
 To do this, use the Draw tool down in the Artsy group of the Effects tab.
 Don’t worry too much about precision.
 Roughness is part of the look.

 Convert your image to black and white with Daguerreotype (Brady).
 Of our nine black and white effects, Daguerreotype is ideal for this project.
-You’re on your way to a gritty silkscreen print look, so click the Basic Edits tab to increase Highlights and Shadows in the Exposure settings.
+To get that gritty silkscreen print look, click the Basic Edits tab to increase Highlights and Shadows in the Exposure settings.
 Next, apply the Sketch effect (Themes > Comic Heroes), and adjust the Fade slider until your image has a high-contrast but balanced distribution of black and white.

-Save your image as a PNG and make note of your dimensions.
+Save your image as a PNG and make note of its dimensions.

 Build your canvas

 To build your illustration, you’ll need to open a blank canvas with Design.
 (Tip: to preserve your image quality, your canvas cannot be larger than your overlay dimensions.
 Click Resize in the Basic Edits tab to input your dimensions.)

 Open your image with the Your Own button in the Overlays tab, and size it up to your canvas.
 Now, the schweeeeet part about opening your image as an overlay is that you have control over the blend mode.
 (Blend modes can do miraculous things—like make a double exposure—so don’t forget to show them some love.)
 You’ll find the Blend modes in the overlay palette.

 Set your overlay’s blend mode to Multiply.
 This’ll let you paint in the white parts without painting all the way over your illustration (like you did with the background).